siongui/pali/SPEC.md

 The structure of <strong>/zh_TW/</strong>, <strong>/fr_FR/</strong>, etc. should be the same as that of <strong>/</strong>, except the content (content does not include word explanations) in the URLs are shown in the corresponding {{ locale }} language.

+## Data of Pali-English, Pali-Chinese, Pali-Japanese, Pali-Vietnamese, Pali-Burmese dictionaries

+All data of Pali-English, Pali-Chinese, Pali-Japanese, Pali-Vietnamese, Pali-Burmese dictionaries is located at the [pali/common/dictionary](https://github.com/siongui/data/tree/master/pali/common/dictionary) directory in the [data repository](https://github.com/siongui/data).
+The format is explained in the README under the same directory.
+The data is in CSV format and can be easily processed.
+To see how data of dictionaries is pre-processed before deployment of dictionary website, please refer to Python scripts under [dictionary/setup](https://github.com/siongui/pali/tree/master/dictionary/setup) at [pali repository](https://github.com/siongui/pali).

+There are 504,414 explanations in the database, consisting of 210,111 words.

+## Data of XML files of Pali texts written in Roman characters (including canons, commentaries, sub-commentaries, etc.) released by [VRI](http://www.tipitaka.org/)

+The data is located at the [pali/common/romn](https://github.com/siongui/data/tree/master/pali/common/romn) directory in the [data repository](https://github.com/siongui/data).